janakaspl/google-publisher/readme.txt

 The plugin source code is GPL, however use of Google Services through the plugin is governed by [Google's Terms of Service](http://www.google.com/policies/terms/) and [Privacy Policy](http://www.google.com/policies/privacy/).
 For products and services that can be used with the Google Publisher Plugin, such as AdSense, additional Terms of Service may also apply.

+== HTML5 Local Storage ==

+Google uses HTML5 Local Storage in the end-user's browser to record which kind of ad layout it serves to each browser; this includes the number of ads served and their position on the site.
+This helps Google compare ad performance across different ad layouts.
+The information is anonymous and is not personally identifiable.
+Do not use this Google-managed value for your own tracking; it may prevent the plugin from gathering reliable data about ad layouts.
+Your site should already include the appropriate disclosures about cookie usage, but please ensure that you [make the disclosures required by AdSense terms and conditions](https://support.google.com/adsense/answer/1348695).